Tétouan: Rebuilding the city-state

 In 1286, the Marinids built a casbah and mosque there.
-The first large-scale building project took place in 1305 when the settlement was expanded by the Marinid king Abu Thabit Amir.
+The first large-scale building project took place in 1305 when the settlement was expanded by the Marinid sultan Abu Thabit Amir.
 He fortified the place and had it serve as a base for attacks on Ceuta, which had recently come under the rule of a rebellious member of the Marinid dynasty.
-In 1431, it was destroyed by the Castilians, because pirates used it for their attacks.
+In 1399, it was destroyed by the Castilians, because pirates used it for their attacks.
 The Portuguese were already occupying the neighboring Ceuta and in 1436, its commander Pedro de Menezes, 1st Count of Vila Real dispatched a detachment of his garrison under his son Duarte de Menezes to raid Tétouan - which was recovering from the Castillian destruction - in order to prevent it from becoming a threat to future Portuguese operations.

 By the end of the 15th century, it was rebuilt by refugees from the Reconquista (reconquest of Spain, completed by the fall of Granada in 1492), when the Andalusian Moors, led by Ali al-Mandri, a captain of the troops loyal to Boabdil, the last king of the Nasrid Kingdom of Granada, took refuge in the ruined city.
 They first raised the walls and then filled the enclosure with houses.
-These Andalusians came into conflict with the Berber Beni Hozmar tribe settling in Jebala lands, after which they asked the Wattasid sultan for protection.
+These Andalusians came into conflict with the Beni Hozmar tribe settling in Jebala lands, after which they asked the Wattasid sultan for protection.
 In response, he sent 80 soldiers (according to one chronicle, 40 natives of Fez and 40 Riffians).
 In turn, the Andalusians paid a large amount of mithqal, thus insuring their autonomy.
 Instantly, the Andalusians, assisted by tribes from the surrounding mountains, started harassing the Spanish possessions on the Moroccan coast.
 These attacks led to the destruction of the city's harbor by the Spanish in 1565.
 During this time, the city was governed by the Andalusian Abu Hassan al-Mandri and the city remained autonomous from the Saadi sultans, with the Saadis constantly trying to assert their power.